ankschoubey/old-blog/_posts/2021-01-14-why-ethics.md

 For example: If people know you are ethical, they trust you more.
 They'll be more likely to do deals through you. [^2]

+Example 2: If you are ethical, you are surrounded by ethical people. [^2]

 Being ethical includes a lot of short term pain for a future reward.

 ## Having nothing to hide. [^2] [^3]